agingfixed/schematicsApp/docs/desktop-offline.md

 ## 5. Automating archive creation (optional)

 CI/CD pipelines only need to run `npm install && npm run build`.
-The build script already invokes the offline packager so the zips land in `dist/downloads/`.
+The build script already invokes the offline packager so the archives land in `dist/downloads/`.
 Upload those artifacts to your preferred storage (S3, GCS, internal fileshare) and surface the direct download links in release notes or the in-app “Download for …” button.